-Danger, deprivation or threat such as loss of a job.
-Property, food, clothing, shelter.
+Danger, deprivation, or threat such as loss of a job, Property, food, clothing, and shelter.

 3. Social or Affiliation or Acceptance Needs

-These are belongingness needs emanating from human Instinct of affiliation or association with others.
+These are belongingness needs emanating from the human Instinct of affiliation or association with others.

-These include Owners, love, and affection, needs of mutual relations, identification with some group.
+These include Owners, love, and affection, needs of mutual relations, and identification with some group.